-As we say goodbye to the whirlwind year of 2020, the BC SPCA’s Wild Animal Rehabilitation Centre (Wild ARC) is reporting another successful season in a year of many challenges.
-Thanks to the dedication of staff, volunteers, and our community, Wild ARC was able to care for more than 2,800 animals from 135 different species, each with their own unique diet, treatment and enrichment needs.
+As we say goodbye to 2022, the BC SPCA’s Wild Animal Rehabilitation Centre (Wild ARC) is already readying themselves for this year’s busy season.
+Thanks to the dedication of staff, volunteers, and our community, Wild ARC was able to care for 2,459 animals last year from 135 different species, each with their own unique diet, treatment and enrichment needs.

-The BC SPCA relies primarily on public donations to carry out its life-saving work helping the province’s most vulnerable birds and wild animals.
-You can help make 2021 another successful year for Wild ARC by volunteering, donating to our cause or helping us to spread the word about wildlife issues.
+The BC SPCA relies primarily on public donations to carry out its life-saving work helping the province’s most vulnerable wild birds and mammals.
+You can help make this year another successful one for Wild ARC by volunteering, donating to our cause or helping us to spread the word about wildlife issues.
 Follow us on Facebook, subscribe to our WildSense e-newsletter and share what you learn with your friends, family and colleagues.